yfeng997/markov_chain_visualization/README.md

 ### How to use

 The web app has three major sections.
-> Right hand side
+> Right hand side:
 > Input the Transition matrix of the Markov Chain.
 Node that the number of columns must equal to number of rows.

-> Left hand side
+> Left hand side:
 > Input a String array containing names of all states.
 Note that the length of this array should match the column number of the Transition matrix.

-> Middle ground
+> Middle ground:
 > This is where the visual representation will show up.

 **Important:** After inputting the Transition matrix and the array of state names, **refresh** the page in order to view the result.